Andonome/lk/distros/arch/pi-hole-server.md

-> yay -S pi-hole-server pi-hole-ftl
+> yay -S pi-hole-server

-> sudo systemctl disable systemd-resolved
+> sudo systemctl enable --now pihole-FTL

-> sudo systemctl stop systemd-resolved
+> sudo systemctl disable --now systemd-resolved

-> sudo systemctl enable pi-hole-server pihole-FTL
+Add yourself as a pihole user, then logout, and log back in.

-> sudo systemctl start pi-hole-server pihole-FTL
+> sudo usermod -aG pihole $USER

 Remove that google dns server.

-> pihole -a setdns 1.1.1.1 1.0.0.1
+> pihole -a setdns 9.9.9.9 1.0.0.1

 Disable pihole password by setting a blank password.

 > pihole -a -p

+Get a new list of blocked domains, then reload:

+> pihole -g -r

+Every so often, run `pihole -g` again (perhaps put it in crontab).

 # Configure cloudflare DNS

+This is optional.

 > yay -S cloudflared-bin